Chart Color Schemes

 Brighton displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Brighton's dwelling structures, as per the latest Census, consisted of 62.3% houses and 37.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Brighton was at 45.4%, with the rest being mortgaged (30.3%) or rented (24.4%).
+Brighton's dwelling structure, as per the latest Census, consisted of 62.3% houses and 37.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Brighton was at 45.4%, with mortgaged dwellings at 30.3% and rented ones at 24.4%.
 The median monthly mortgage repayment in Brighton was $1,939, higher than Adelaide metro's average of $1,562.
-Weekly rent median in Brighton was $360, compared to Adelaide metro's $320.
-Nationally, Brighton's mortgage repayments exceeded the Australian average of $1,863, while rents were lower at $375.
+Median weekly rent in Brighton was recorded at $360, compared to Adelaide metro's $320.
+Nationally, Brighton's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing